Shubham56277/Python-Games/README.md

 example : print("\033[1 mThis is bold text \033[0m")

-I used Random for choices you can import it will just pop the random things from list for no. or else
+I used Random for choices you can import it will just pop the random things from list or no's or else
 you can refer the https://www.geeksforgeeks.org/python/python-random-module/

 ---